The Liberal Democrats have been the only party not to get dragged into silly debates about immigration numbers.

 Every complaint trotted out noting that hospitals and schools are becoming overcrowded forgets (or, more likely, ignores) that immigrants have made a net contribution of £25bn to the UK economy since 2000, with EU immigrants paying 34 per cent more in taxes than so-called “native-born British people” (as though judging someone on where they’re born is any less unfair than on their skin colour or gender).

 Nick Clegg’s principled and unashamedly pro-EU stance deserves applauding.
 It’s a depressing reflection of British society that we’re attacking the right of our fellow Europeans to earn a living rather than concentrating on Britain’s rank inequality – that we’re prioritising one biscuit over the other eleven.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.